NexusIITJ/Space_Traffic_Management_LEO_Orbit_XGBoost_LightGBM_FT-Transformer/README.md

 -   **Output Data (`outputs/`):** Expected to contain generated predictions, processed intermediate datasets, or other files produced during the notebook execution.
 -   **Experiment Results (`results/`):** This directory is where evaluation metrics, comparative plots, and other quantitative outcomes of the experiments should be stored.

-The `IGOM_ML_LightGBM_Colab.ipynb` notebook details the process to generate, analyze, and store these outputs.

 ## 🤝 Contributing